 Our regular nights often feature matches against each other in what we have dubbed "The Virtual Money Tournament".
 This runs for a season (approx 8 weeks), and members start off the season with £1000 virtual cash, and play matches worth £10 per point.
 Though no real money is involved it gives a the matches a certain gravitas rather than just playing for fun and pride.
 At the end of the season a 'champion' is declared, the virtual cash totals reset and a new season begins.

 On a couple of occasions we have been treated to some online teaching/training courtesy of the UK Backgammon Federation (UKBGF) who oversee the game in the UK.
 A couple of 'Masters' level players have given these educational sessions which have been attended by many of our members in conjunction with members from the Aberdeen Backgammon club.

 Andy Shand decided that a knockout cup competition would be another fun challenge for members, so this online competition runs approximately once per month with the trophy being held by the winner until the next winner.
-The current holder of the trophy, having recently defeated Maureen in the Final, is no less than Andy himself.
+The current holder of the trophy is Jules having recently defeated Phyllis in the Final.

 Future Events: Though most of us prefer the more social aspect of playing Backgammon face-to-face, online play enables us to play people who otherwise would be geographically too far out of reach.
 Consequently, Backgammon clubs and players are now playing matches against each other right across the world.
 Slightly closer to home, we have recently played a match against a Backgammon club from Manchester, and are now looking forward to matches against Liverpool and CityGammon who are one of several London-based clubs.